Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 ED and heart health

 Erectile dysfunction isn't always a heart problem—but the penis is a blood-flow organ.
-Vascular issues can show up there earlier than they show up elsewhere.
+Vascular problems can appear there before they appear elsewhere.

-If ED is new, persistent, and you also have cardiovascular risk factors (smoking, diabetes, high blood pressure, high cholesterol, excess weight, low activity, poor sleep), it's sensible to use this as a prompt to review overall cardiovascular health.
-That may involve your GP as well as specialist assessment.
+If ED is new and persistent, and you have cardiovascular risk factors — smoking, diabetes, high blood pressure, high cholesterol, excess weight, low activity, or poor sleep — use it as a prompt to review your overall cardiovascular health.
+This may involve your GP as well as specialist assessment.

 Urgent medical help needed if you have: